mongodb-developer/atlas-search-soccer/README.md

     <img src="readmeImages/soccerDemo.gif" width="400"  />
 </p>

-Teaming up MongoDB Atlas Search with an extensive player dataset, you can scour across the over 22,000 players in the database based on a variety of search parameters and data types:
+Teaming up MongoDB Atlas Search with an extensive player dataset, you can scout across the over 22,000 players in the database based on a variety of search parameters and data types:

 - player name
 - player position